tharumbun/cambopedia/src/content/posts/phnom-penh-city-to-teach-english.md

 Outside the classroom, Phnom Penh has become increasingly international, with communities from across Asia, Europe, North America, and Australia.

-## Top International English Schools in Phnom Penh
+## Top international English schools in Phnom Penh

 While dozens of excellent schools operate throughout the city, these are among the most recognised institutions: